stela2502/Singularity_Tutorial/src/AMakefileBasedApproach.md

 Lastly, you can modify the definition file to adjust your Apptainer image to your needs.
 You are free to build whichever image you want.

-## Building Images on Open COSMOS Needs Storage Space
+## ⚠️ Building Images on Open COSMOS Requires Storage

-Especially when you build images using a sandbox, the free storage on COSMOS runs out quickly.
+Building Singularity/Apptainer images on **COSMOS** is possible, but comes with a major constraint:

+> **You need sufficient local scratch space.**

+During builds, Apptainer creates large temporary files.
+On COSMOS, this can easily exceed:

+- `$HOME` quota ❌ (too small)
+- shared project space ⚠️ (slow / not ideal)

+---

+### Recommended Approach

+**If you have root access to any Unix system:**

+> 👉 **Build your images there instead.**

+Then transfer the final `.sif` file to COSMOS.

+This is:
+- faster
+- more reliable
+- avoids quota issues

+---

+### If You Must Build on COSMOS

+You are contrained to building alpine based images!

+**About the storage problem:**

-But as you run the ImageSmith module on the compute nodes, you have access to the `$SNIC_TMP` folder.
+As you run the ImageSmith module on the compute nodes, you have access to the `$SNIC_TMP` folder.
 This folder is a large temporary directory that gets scrubbed after your process on the compute nodes is finished.

-You can create your new project like this:
+After connecting to your ImageSmith you can create your new project like this:

 ```bash
 create_new_image_builder.sh $SNIC_TMP/MyCoolProject